National Poetry Day

 Use your five minutes to plan how to start spending more time reading or writing, poems.

-Open up our ideas sheet on this year's poems for reading groups and creative writing groups by Ken Cockburn.
-What catches your imagination?
-There are so many ways you can enjoy poetry reading and writing: podcasts, websites, apps, writers' groups, local reading groups, live events, memorising favourites, having a poetry book in your bag (or phone or ereader) all help keep poems in your life.
+There are so many ways you can enjoy poetry reading and writing: podcasts, websites, apps, writers' groups, local reading groups, live events, having a poetry book in your bag (or phone or ereader) all help keep poems in your life.

-Tell us what you did for National Poetry Day.
-Send us a quick note of what you did, in your school, town, library, workplace, shed, and if you can share a photo with us please send that too (check it's ok to use, specially if you have a school or other policy about photos).
+Tell us what you are planning for National Poetry Day.
+Send us a quick note of your ideas for your school, town, library, workplace, shed, and if you can share a photo with us please send that too (check it's ok to use, especially if you have a school or other policy about photos).
 We'll try to put as much as we can up on this page.